tweimann/offlinetracker/README.md

 -Enter the Channel-Name the Bot should send the Updates in -Enter the ID's of your 2 Bots
--Use the Terminal to CD into the Directory the Files are in -Install the bot with "npm install"
+-Use the Terminal to CD into the Directory the Files are in -Install the bot with "npm install discord.js "
 -Start the bot with "node bot.js"
 ```